QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 The 16 bit mode should fetch from the two cells containing the parts of the 16 bit value and then have it parse through the instructions.

 **Register Loading**
-* 0x01	LDA Imm	Load the accumulator with memory operand
+* 00	LDA Imm	Load the accumulator with memory operand
-* 0x02	STA Dir	Store accumulator value into the address memory operand
+* 01	STA Dir	Store accumulator value into the address memory operand
-* 0x03	GTA Dir	Get the value from address and store in Accumulator
+* 02	GTA Dir	Get the value from address and store in Accumulator
-* 0x04	LDX Imm	Load the accumulator with memory operand
+* 03	LDX Imm	Load the accumulator with memory operand
-* 0x05	STX Dir	Store the value in X into memory address operand
+* 04	STX Dir	Store the value in X into memory address operand
-* 0x06	GTX Dir	Get the value from address operand and store in X
+* 05	GTX Dir	Get the value from address operand and store in X

 **Register Transfer**
-* 0x07	TAX	Load AC val to X reg
+* 06	TAX	Load AC val to X reg
-* 0x08	TXA	Load X val to AC reg
+* 07	TXA	Load X val to AC reg
-* 0x09	TSX	Load SR val to X
+* 08	TSX	Load SR val to X
-* 0x0A	TXS	Load X to SR reg
+* 09	TXS	Load X to SR reg

 **Stack Operations**
-* 0x0B	PHA	Push Accumulator into memory stack and increment SR
+* 10	PHA	Push Accumulator into memory stack and increment SR
-* 0x0C	POA	Pop value in memory to accumulator and decrement SR
+* 11	POA	Pop value in memory to accumulator and decrement SR
-* 0x0D	PSD 	Subtract the stack register by a value in AC register
-* 0x0E	PSA Imm Subtract the stack register by the MBR
-* 0x0F	PAD     Add the stack register by a value in AC register
-* 0x10	PAA Imm	Add the stack register by the MBR

 **Arithemetic Operations**
-* 0x11	ADD Imm	Add AC with memory operand val
+* 12	ADD Imm	Add AC with memory operand val
-* 0x12	ADA Dir	Add AC val with val from memory address given by mem operand
+* 13	ADA Dir	Add AC val with val from memory address given by mem operand
-* 0x13	SUB Imm	Sub AC val with memory operand val
+* 14	SUB Imm	Sub AC val with memory operand val
-* 0x14	SBA Dir	Sub AC val with value from memory address given by mem operand
+* 15	SBA Dir	Sub AC val with value from memory address given by mem operand
-* 0x15	INX	Increment X register
+* 16	INX	Increment X register
-* 0x16	DEC	Decrement X register
+* 17	DEC	Decrement X register
-* 0x17	ADX	Add AC register with X
+* 18	ADX	Add AC register with X
-* 0x18	SUX	Sub AC register with X
+* 19	SUX	Sub AC register with X

 **Comparison**
-* 0x19	CPX	Compare X reg val to memory operand
+* 20	CPX	Compare X reg val to memory operand
-* 0x1A	CPA	Compare AC reg val to memory operand
+* 21	CPA	Compare AC reg val to memory operand
-* 0x1B	CXA	Compare X reg val to address operand val
+* 22	CXA	Compare X reg val to address operand val
-* 0x1C	CAA	Compare AC reg val to address operand val
+* 23	CAA	Compare AC reg val to address operand val
-* 0x1D	CLC 	Clear CM val to 0
+* 24	CLC 	Clear CM val to 0

 **Functions and jumps**
-* 0x1E	JMP	Jump to address val
+* 25	JMP	Jump to address val
-* 0x1F	JLC	Jump when CM flag is 1
+* 26	JLC	Jump when CM flag is 1
-* 0x20	JMS	Jump to address as subroutine / Store current PC val in stack and increment the SR
+* 27	JMS	Jump to address as subroutine / Store current PC val in stack and increment the SR
-* 0x21	RET	Return from Subroutine val    / Store popped val into PC as the address to go back to
+* 28	RET	Return from Subroutine val    / Store popped val into PC as the address to go back to